-Mississippi currently has 34 drug courts covering 63 of the 82 counties.
-There are 21 adult programs and 13 juvenile programs.
-Three new programs have been created in the past year.
+Mississippi currently has 39 drug courts covering 63 of the 82 counties.
+There are 23 adult programs, 14 juvenile programs and 2 family drug court pilot programs.
 The mission of the drug courts is to establish a system with judicial requirements which will effectively reduce crime by positively impacting the lives of substance abusers and their families.
 The target population of the program is for first time non-violent offenders, age 18.
 An evaluation process determines whether or not an offender is eligible for the program.
-The total enrollment in drug courts statewide is 2,521.
-During 2009, there were 3,188 individuals served by Drug Court and 363 individuals who were graduates of the program.
-In that same year, participants paid \$644,856 in fines and fees.
+During 2010 there were 2,817 individuals enrolled in drug courts statewide.
+There were 423 individuals who were graduates of the program.
+In that same year, participants paid \$768,064 in fines to the counties and \$964,077 in fees to the drug courts.